The m2n tag

 <m2n:mpi .../>

-, i.e. both participants need to be started in the same folder.
-We give some best practices on how to arrange your folder structure and start the coupled solvers here.
+The exchange-directory should point to the same location for both participants.
+We use this location to exchange hidden files with initial connection information.
+It defaults to ".", i.e. both participants need to be started in the same folder.
+We give some best practices on how to arrange your folder structure and start the coupled solvers in the page running on a local machine.

 If you build preCICE without MPI (and only in this case) you might also need to change the communication preCICE uses to communicate between ranks of a single parallel participant.
 You can specify to use TCP/IP sockets with: